Klamath County Assessor

 A team of three appraisers handles the following:

-a) Residential/Urban Appraisals & Segregations — one-sixth of the county (an average of 12,000 properties) is reappraised each year as well as all new parcels created by segregation, partition or subdivision, and all new residential construction.
+a) Residential/Urban Appraisals & Segregations — one-tenth of the county is reappraised each year as well as all new parcels created by segregation, partition or subdivision, and all new residential construction.

 b) Agricultural/Forest/Rural & Special Use — an extensive part of Klamath County is made up of agricultural and/or forest lands on which four separate values must be maintained and up-dated, and all of which come under special assessment provisions.

 Commercial/Industrial appraisals — an extensive inventory of commercial and industrial properties must be appraised and reappraised each year.
-One appraiser specializes in this category of properties with part-time help of the Chief Appraiser.
+One appraiser specializes in this category of properties.

 Sales Data Analyst — collects, collates, verifies and analyzes all sales in the county each year.
 From this data a Certified Sales Ratio Report book is produced that sets the property value ”trends” for each year.
 The Sales Data Analyst also specializes in the reappraisal of manufactured structures (mobile homes).